19hours/sg-statutes/Acts/Presidential Elections Act.md

 “candidate” means a person who is nominated as a candidate for election to the office of President;

+“certificate of eligibility” means a certificate of eligibility issued under Division 2 of Part II;

+[Act 6 of 2017 wef 01/04/2017]

 “Commissioner of National Registration” means the Commissioner of National Registration appointed under the National Registration Act (Cap.
 201);

+“community” means —

+(a) the Chinese community;

+(b) the Malay community; or

+(c) the Indian or other minority communities;

+[Act 6 of 2017 wef 01/04/2017]

+“community certificate” means a community certificate issued by the Community Committee under Division 3 of Part II;

+[Act 6 of 2017 wef 01/04/2017]

+“Community Committee” means the Community Committee established under section 8E;

+[Act 6 of 2017 wef 01/04/2017]

 “direct recording electronic voting machine” or “DRE voting machine” means any mechanical, electronic or electro-optical machine that can —

-(a) be activated by a voter to mark or record his vote for any candidate or group of candidates on a ballot display on the machine;
+(a) be activated by a voter to mark or record his vote for any candidate on a ballot display on the machine;

+[Act 6 of 2017 wef 01/04/2017]

 (b) process the vote by means of a computer program;